Island-Grill-Website/Island-Grill-/PRODUCT_SPEC.md

 - As a user, I can get to know the people who work at the restaurant.
 - As a user, I can place an order using a form.

+### 🔐 Authentication Must-Haves
+- As a user, I can create an account with my email and password.
+- As a user, I can log in to my account using my email and password.
+- As a user, I can log out of my account.
+- As a user, I can view my order history when I'm logged in.
+- As a user, I can save my contact information for faster future orders.
+- As a user, I can reset my password if I forget it.

 ### 💡 Nice-to-Haves
 - As a user, I can view the restaurant's social media links.
 - As a user, I can read customer reviews or ratings.
 - As a user, I can take a virtual tour (via image gallery or video).
+- As a user, I can receive email confirmations for my orders.
+- As a user, I can save favorite menu items to my profile.
+- As a user, I can receive loyalty rewards for frequent orders.

 ## Technical Requirements & Feature Descriptions